‘What strange power made her half woman – half snake?’

-Harry Spalding (Ray Barrett) inherits his late brother’s cottage and arrives with his new bride, Valerie (Jennifer Daniel) .
+Harry Spalding (Ray Barrett) inherits his late brother’s cottage and arrives with his new bride, Valerie (Jennifer Daniel).
 The inhabitants of the village keep clear of the newly arrived couple, and only the publican, Tom Bailey (Michael Ripper), befriends them.
 Bailey explains that the hostility exhibited by local people is the result of many mysterious deaths in the community.

 The sinister Doctor Franklyn (Noel Willman), the owner of the nearby Well House, is the only resident in the vicinity of the cottage, and he lives with his daughter Anna (Jacqueline Pearce).
 The Doctor treats his daughter with cruel contempt, and she is attended by a silent Malay servant (Marne Maitland).

-Hoping to learn something of the deaths, Harry invites the local eccentric, Mad Peter (John Laurie), home for dinner.
+Hoping to learn something about the deaths, Harry invites the local eccentric, Mad Peter (John Laurie), home for dinner.
 After warning them that their lives are in danger, Mad Peter quickly departs only to return later that evening foaming at the mouth, with his face blackened and swollen.
 He dies within a few minutes.
 The Spaldings attempt to alert Doctor Franklyn, but Franklyn arrogantly states that Peter’s death is not his concern…

 “In her few appearances as herself, Pearce offers a gloriously sensual performance which, together with Gilling’s controlled direction and alluring imagery, constitutes the highlight of the uneven, but cinematically seductive, picture.”
 The Aurum Film Encyclopedia: Horror